Tarot Spread

 A three-card spread places three cards into three positions.
 The most common version is past, present, and next step.

 The spread is not about predicting an entire future.
-It is about seeing how the current situation developed and what posture is useful now.
+It is about seeing how the current situation developed and what next choice is useful now.

 How to read it

-Card one shows the pattern behind the question.
+Card one shows where the question began.
 Card two shows the active pressure or opportunity.
-Card three suggests the next posture, action, or warning.
+Card three suggests the next step, action, or warning.

 Read the third card as practical guidance, not as a fixed event.